mobie/mobie.github.io/specs/mobie_spec.md

 		- `opacity`: The alpha value used for blending segmentation and image data in the viewer.
 		- `resolution3dView`: The resolution used for the 3d viewer, in physical units.
 Only relevant if 'showImageIn3d' is true.
 Will be determined automatically if not specified.
 Contains a list of numbers.
 		- `showImagesIn3d`: Whether to show the images in the 3d viewer.
 		- `sources`: The image sources that are part of this display group.
+Multiple sources should be moved apart spatially with source transform(s), e.g. grid, otherwise they will not be correctly displayed in the viewer.
 Contains a list of strings.
 	- `segmentationDisplay`:  The fields `opacity`, `lut`, `name` and `sources` are required.
 		- `colorByColumn`:
 		- `lut`: The segmentation look-up-table for the segmentation coloring.